harlan-zw/laravel-swiftype/README.md

 Accessing SwiftypeEngine will have all requests routed to the engine you've provided as the default.

-`SwiftypeEngine::search($query, $searchOptions)` - Search documents within the engine
+`SwiftypeEngine::searchWithQuery($query, $options)` - Search documents within the engine

+`SwiftypeEngine::search($options)` - Search documents within the engine.
+This should include the query

 `SwiftypeEngine::createOrUpdateDocument($document)` - Creates a new document, or updates an existing, based on the primary key.
 This function will use a transformer to make sure the primary key is transformed to just `id`.

-This takes an Eloquent model as the parameter
+`SwiftypeEngine::createOrUpdateDocuments($document)` - Similar as the above but will take a list of models and chunk them to 100 per request

-`SwiftypeEngine::deleteDocument($document)` - Removes a document.
-This takes an Eloquent model as the parameter
+`SwiftypeEngine::deleteDocument($documentId)` - Removes a document.

+`SwiftypeEngine::deleteDocuments($documentIds)` - Takes an array of document ids and removes them.

-`SwiftypeEngine::listDocuments()` - Lists documents that belong to the engine, with pagination.
+`SwiftypeEngine::listDocuments($page = 1, $pageSize = 100)` - Lists documents that belong to the engine, with pagination.

+`SwiftypeEngine::listAllDocumentsByPages($action, $page = 1, $pageSize = 100)` - Lists documents that belong to the engine,
+will iterate through all pages and call your custom action.

+`SwiftypeEngine::purgeAllDocuments()` - Will remove all documents from Swiftype